natalie-frank/natalie-frank.github.io/_pages/about.md

 </head>

-I'm a PhD student at Courant Institute studying Monte Carlo methods and adversarial learning.
+I'm a PhD student at Courant Institute working with Jonathan Niles-Weed.
+I am broadly interested in the mathematics of data science.
+Currently, I am researching adversarial robustness, with a focus on connections to optimal transport.